 Hello!
 My name is Claudio Maria Lerario and I’m an Italian-born documentary photographer in activity since 1992.
 In Quest Of The Just is my online home and travel diary as well as my studio’s portfolio | what we do

 The name is inspired by Los Justos, the famous poem in which Jorge Luis Borges makes up a bundle of intentions that respond to a central attribute: the nobility of human behavior.
 Since 2008, I have no permanent abode and I look for my just across different latitudes, beliefs, and cultures | read the full story

-As this quest permeates everything I do here, in this journal there’s no separation between work and personal life: you’ll find casual snapshots and commissioned portraits, long-form stories and short photo-epigrams, behind the scenes moments and videos, a selection of commissioned works and an increasing collection of museum-quality prints available for purchase.
+As this quest permeates everything I do, in this journal there’s no separation between work and personal life: you’ll find casual snapshots and commissioned portraits, dispatches and reports from the field, photo-epigrams and images ispired by traditional folk tales, behind the scenes moments and insights as well as a selection of commissioned works and an increasing collection of museum-quality prints available for purchase.